 Remember, it’s up to you to teach your horse to relax.

-Keep learning now with my Fear-free Fundamentals Online Clinic
+Learn more with my Fear-free Fundamentals Online Clinic